canarieids/Zeek-Ubuntu-22.04/Zeek 5.x on Ubuntu Install.md

 #echo "export PATH=/opt/zeek/bin:/usr/local/bin:/usr/bin:/usr/local/sbin:/usr/sbin" >> /etc/profile.d/zeek.sh
 ```

-3. login as `zeek` to update the path.
+3. Login as `zeek` to update the path.

 ```su - zeek
 #su - zeek
 ```

-4. Confirm path update.
+4. Confirm the path has been applied with the bash script

 > If the command returns `/opt/zeek/bin/zeek`, your path has been updated.
+1. Execute the command 'which zeek' to query for the path.
+You should be pointed to ''/opt/zeek/bin/zeek'
+>

 ```
 $which zeek